davidmeredith/devsGuidebook/devGuidebook.md

 #### SRP

 A common misinterpretation of SRP is "One function/class should only do one thing."
 While I don't disagree with this advice, its not actually what the SRP was getting at.
 The formal interpretation is "A module should have one, and only one, reason to change."
 This is a touch ambiguous, I prefer Uncle Bob Martin's reinterpretation "A module/class should be responsible to one, and only one, ACTOR" (because the reason to change comes from the actor, a useful clarification in my opinion).
-In Bob's great book, Clean Architecture: A Craftman's Guide to Software Structure and Design, Bob illustrates a violation with an Employee class that mixes three business rule methods, where each is required by a different actor: `calculatePay()` for the Finance team, `reportHours()` for HR and `save()` for Operations.
+In Bob's great book, Clean Architecture: A Craftsman's Guide to Software Structure and Design, Bob illustrates a violation with an Employee class that mixes three business rule methods, where each is required by a different actor: `calculatePay()` for the Finance team, `reportHours()` for HR and `save()` for Operations.
 Under the hood, these methods could refer to some common private logic eg `regularHours()`, however, this type of de-duplication by consolidating common code into a shared function can often become a source of bugs, especially for complex code which spans different dev teams which requires merging of different VCS branches.
 SRP says don't do this, instead separate the code that different actors depend on, even at the expense of some intentional duplication.

 > [!TIP]
 SRP is closely related to cohesion: "Code that changes together stays together" and when you want to implement SRP think "It should be easy to identify which class should be modified if I want to change something."